SofyFlorez/YOLOv5-Brushes-Detector/README.md

 The YOLOv5 model used in this project was trained using Google Colab with the following parameters:

-1000 synthetic data images for training
+1000 synthetic data images for training,
-200 synthetic images for validation
+200 synthetic images for validation,
-Batch size: 16
+Batch size: 16,
-Epochs: 100
+Epochs: 100,
-Model: YOLOv5 X-Large
+Model: YOLOv5 X-Large.
 After completing training, you can download the trained weights file (best.pt) for inference.

 ## Environment setup